 Please note that badges are unique to the language selected, so there are badges to be collected in the German language version, and separate badges for the English language version of the Kinderuni.
 The tasks in either language have different questions, themes and purposes: The ENGLISH task set (so the tasks that appear once you’ve completed the video in English) focus more strongly on content and the 10 new German words.
 These tasks can be completed by non-German speakers as they require no prior knowledge of German.
 The task set in the GERMAN language focuses more strongly on learning German.
 Regarding the content, these tasks are less complex than the English tasks but require some knowledge of German.
 Completing the set of tasks in one language or the other results in the student earning a different set of badges.

-The button ("My Awards”) on the top bar provides an overview of the badges that have been collected (in color) and badges that can be collected (greyed out):
+The awards button on the top bar provides an overview of the badges that have been collected (in color) and badges that can be collected (greyed out):

-Successfully completing lectures and collecting badges allows students to advance their Kinderuni careers: from student (0-8 lectures) to Bachelor (9 lectures), Master (15 lectures), Doctor (21 lectures), Junior Professor (27 lectures) and as the highest career step to Professor (all 30 lectures).
+Successfully completing lectures and collecting badges allows students to advance their Kinderuni careers: from Student (0-8 lectures) to Bachelor (9-14 lectures), Master (15-20 lectures), Doctor (21-26 lectures), Junior Professor (27-29 lectures) and as the highest career step to Professor (all 30 lectures).

-We wish you a lot of fun in the world of science and hope you will enjoy the Digital Kinderuni!
+We wish you a lot of fun diving into the world of science!